 Phil Cooke is a sought-after speaker on creativity and the creative process, so when we has tips for encouraging your team to be creative, we listen up.
 He chats with Leary and Armin about why managers are eager to hire creativity above all else, how they encourage their teams to be as creative as possible, and how to balance the need for routine with the need for creative freedom in your organization.

 Who is Phil Cooke?
-Phil Cooke is an internationally recognized speaker and writer, as well as the CEO of Cooke Pictures, where he helps major national ministries and churches impact the culture they come into contact with through media.
+Phil Cooke is an internationally recognized speaker and writer, as well as the CEO of Cooke Media Group, where he helps major national ministries and churches impact the culture they come into contact with through media.
 Phil has produced programs in nearly 50 countries, and last year was the executive producer of Let Hope Rise: The Hillsong Movie which hit theaters in fall of 2017.
 He also produced The Insanity of God, a nationwide feature documentary.
 Phil has been a guest on NBC, MSNBC, CNBC, CNN, and Fox News, and his work has been profiled in major publications including the New York Times and The Wall Street Journal.

 We’ve chatted with Phil on the program twice before.
 In Episode 23, Phil shared with us how to engage our culture right where we are, and in Episode 55, he and his co-author Jonathan Bock shared about their book, The Way Back: How Christians Blew Our Credibility and How We Get It Back.
 Phil is working on releasing an upcoming journal for creative people, and he shares the theory of creativity behind it on the show with us today.